LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 What is interesting about this behavour is that a high-speed system is categorically less accurate at finding the absolute centre because its movements are less precise, this is why we see a spread of vertical paths.
 But it is more stable in finding a stable path by matching the signals as the strength and quality of the optic flow signal is imporved.

+## Decreasing the Velocity

+- Weak signal
+- Small error - and even off centre
+- fixed steering gives disprop response compared to error - particular compared to fast velocity
+- Ratio strong:fixed steer to weak:fixer steer is the same
+- low-speed system with high gain aimplifier
+- Small error aggressive correction
+- Slow speed
+- Tight limit cycling
+- Small error, small margin
+- Overshoot, correct lag, overshoot but slow
+- Very low speed means so weak that error is easily below the margin, looses centre abilities
+- + moving average makes it incredly smooth so no movements
+- Why tight limit cycle
+- control theory = if correction (gain is strong relative to error signal
+- system becomes prone to overshooting
+- but because the speed is low provides sense of stability, i.e. not overshooting off course
+- angle is agrresive but distance and speed is not
+- why cycle? weak signal causes a small erorr
+- if margin is also small it will be hovering around the margin with not much prevailing accuracy
+- perpetually causes a cycle where the weak optic flow and therefore signal cause it to slip out and correct as the slowness hasnt taken it too far.
+- summary is that the angle of fixed so the steering is aggressive for this excperiement ratio

+## Summary

+Fast bees have a small error through signal strength and therefore accuracy.

+Slow bees have a small error through weak signal and there inaccuracy

+Fast bees accuracy find the vertical path

+Slow bees luckily find the margin, hence can fall out and have limit cycle around